robang74/redfishos/forum/todo/first-impact-with-sailfish-os.md

 [https://coderus.openrepos.net/pm2/project/android-support-button ](https://coderus.openrepos.net/pm2/project/android-support-button)
 [/quote]

-It does not support the last version 4.5.0.19 in which there is a similar icon for the top-menu but it brings to the Android Support page.
+It does not support the last version 4.5.0.19 in which there is a similar icon for the top-menu but it brings it to the Android Support page.
 This button is supposed to enable/disable the Android Support, instead.
-Is it right?
+Is that right?
 Will the author update it for the last version, also?

 ---